totallybanjaxed/fvtt.mod.moshcomp/README.md

 Foundry VTT Module for a personal mothership compendium.

 Left as public for the moment to allow me to connect from fvtt directly.
+Will make private as soon as I know how to!